-There are a wide variety of gift cards, from gas, groceries, department stores, retail stores, restaurants, movies, selected airlines, hotel and car rentals, car washes, auto glass replacement and auto repair.
+There are a wide variety of gift cards, from gas, groceries, department stores, retail stores, restaurants, movies, selected airlines, hotel and car rentals.
 Gift cards are available in several forms.
 There are actual physical cards as well as readily available electronic gift cards printed from your own computer or shown to the retailer from a Smartphone.
-These are called Scripnow.
-Another electronic gift card is when a new amount is reloaded onto an existing physical card.
-These are called Reload/Reloadnow.

 Each family must purchase SCRIP to generate a minimum of \$225.00 in revenue for St. Philomena School.
-Families not meeting the minimum \$225.00 will be billed the difference between revenue generated and \$325.00 by the end of May.
-Families also have the option to Buy-out SCRIP at \$325.00 by the end of May.
+Families not meeting the minimum \$225.00 will be billed the difference between revenue generated and \$400.00 by the end of May.
+Families also have the option to Buy-out SCRIP at \$400.00 by the end of May.